 Chart 2

-Chart 2 shows average home sales volume experienced from 2011-2018, a recovery period.
-As depicted, the most homes sold monthly during a year close escrow in June.
+Chart 2 shows average home sales volume experienced from 2011-2018, the recovery period following the Great Recession.
+As depicted, the month with the most homes sold monthly during a year close escrow in June.
 Another upturn takes place in December, as homebuyers seek to wrap up their financial activities before the end of the year.

-Real estate professionals need not fuss when they hear of falling sales volume in the latter half of the year.
-It is a normal seasonal progression taking place.
-What to watch for is year-over sales, to compare one month this year, or other period such as year-to-date, with the same month or period last year.
+Real estate agents need not fuss when they hear of falling month-to-month sales volume in the latter half of the year.
+It is the normal cycle of seasonal progression taking place.
+What to watch for is year-over sales, to compare one month this year to the same month last year or compare another period such as year-to-date to best see a trend.

-As a rule, current market activity, whether up or down, is reflected first in sales volume, followed in nine to 12 months by price adjustments.
-Both sales volume and prices fluctuate from month to month.
-However, they trend in opposing directions like a seesaw.
+As a rule, current market activity, whether up or down, is reflected first in sales volume, followed in nine to 12 months by same-direction price adjustments.

 Chart 3